-1.6 Frequency Spectrum
+1.5 Frequency Spectrum

 The frequency spectrum is very congested, with only narrow slots of bandwidth allocated for cellular communication.
-The list in the next page shows the number of frequencies and spectrum allocated for GSM, Extended GSM (EGSM), GSM1800 (DCS1800) and PCS1900.
+Number of frequencies and spectrum allocated for GSM, Extended GSM (EGSM), GSM1800 (DCS1800) and PCS1900 are covered in the next section.

-A single absolute radio frequency channel number (ARFCN) or RF carrier is actually a pair of frequency, one used in each direction (transmit and receive).
-This allows information to be passed in both.
-For GSM900 the paired frequencies are separated by 45MHz, for DCS1800 the separation is 95MHz and for PCS1900 separation is 75MHz.
-For each cell in GSM network (GSM, EGSM OR DCS1800) at least one ARFCN must be allocated, and more may be allocated, to provide greater capacity.
+A single Absolute Radio Frequency Channel Number (ARFCN) or RF carrier is actually a pair of frequency, one used in each direction (transmit and receive).
+This allows information to be passed in both directions.
+For GSM900, the paired frequencies are separated by 45MHz.
+For DCS1800, the separation is 95MHz.
+And for PCS1900, separation is 75MHz.

+For each cell in GSM network (GSM, EGSM OR DCS1800), at least one ARFCN must be allocated, and more may be allocated to provide greater capacity.

 The RF carrier in GSM can support up to eight Time Division Multiple Access (TDMA) timeslots.
-That is, in theory, each RF carrier is capable of supporting up to eight simultaneous telephone calls, but as we will see later in this course although this is possible, network signaling and massaging may reduce the overall number of eight timeslots per RF carrier to six or seven timeslots per RF carrier, therefore reducing the number of mobiles that can be supported.
+That is, in theory, each RF carrier is capable of supporting up to eight simultaneous telephone calls.
+But as we will see later in this research, although this is possible, network signaling and messaging may reduce the overall number of eight timeslots per RF carrier to six or seven timeslots per RF carrier.
+Therefore, reducing the number of mobiles that can be supported.